top of page

 In brief.
 A mature trained artist and performer expands from internalizing the feel and shape of his body, and hears the rhythm that guides his movement, to sensing the stage space and finally expands to and often beyond his audience.
 He does this everyday repeatedly and often simultaneously.

 The dancer observes through seeing and hearing what s/he is being given to learn.
 Thereafter, the dancer feels and hears (music) the phrase or continuity of what s/he is putting into motion.
-Upon assimilation, the dancer then sees the space s/he has be assigned to put into kinesis, and lastly, once the dancer has learned the choreography and understands the work, s/he narrates reverses the space to communicate that because the proscenia space to the observer audience.
+Upon assimilation, the dancer then sees the space s/he has been assigned to put into kinesis.
+Lastly, once the dancer has learned the choreography and understands the work, s/he narrates in reverse the space, to communicate across the proscenial space to the observer audience.

 These are the four levels of kinetic understanding that a dancer goes through that relate two more senses separately through the learning to performance process.
 (See “the Four Stages” table below.)
-Note, that it is slower and more defines when training young dancers because the training helps build those neuropathways towards synesthetic performance.
+Note, that it is slower and defines when training young dancers because the training helps build those neuro-pathways towards a synthesis of performance.
 Once that process has ended, the student has developed a high level of the embodiment required to make a student (“learning”) or an entry level performer. (“performity”).
 Because a fully trained adult performer will go through these simultaneously.
 A fully trained dancer:

 1. Either embodied the positions as per the classical structures of ballet, or assimilated the positions and shapes the choreographer has created.